idanivanov/idanivanov.github.io/_projects/recommendation-engine-for-mattress-selection.md

 ## Customer

-Leading US retail chain for mattresses.
+Major US retail chain.

 ## Business Case

 Sleep is a very important part of everybody's life and poor sleep because of a bad mattress can lead to unnecessary worsening of a person's quality of life.
 However, purchasing a mattress is a difficult and unpleasant experience for most people.
 Usually, people don't know what they should look for in a mattress.
 There is no one-size-fits-all mattress and purchasers need to find the one mattress that suits them best based on their conditions, body shape, lifestyle, etc.

-The company has a rich assortment of mattresses, having diverse properties, such as, comfort level, support level, price, movement separation, etc. They wanted to boost the customer experience for their online and in-store customers by providing an automated solution for personalized mattress recommendation.
+The retail company has a rich assortment of mattresses, having diverse properties, such as, comfort level, support level, price, movement separation, etc. They wanted to boost the customer experience for their online and in-store customers by providing an automated solution for personalized mattress recommendation.

 ## Solution